 Dwight Hurst: Hey, everybody, welcome back to Waismann Method® podcast.
 I am a co-host to Dwight Hurst.
-I’m going to be joined today by Claire Wiseman.
+I’m going to be joined today by Clare Waismann.
 As always, we’re always here to talk to you about questions about opioid dependence and treatment.
 We are super excited to have Dr. Michael Lowenstein, who is the Waismann Method’s medical director, is going to come on today as well.

 Dwight Hurst: And we’re going to talk about some of the physiological effects of acute withdrawal and detox and some of the things that you really want to know about your health and your health management when it comes to starting sobriety.

-Dwight Hurst: But listen to this cool conversation that we’re going to have, really informative conversation about physiological effects of dependence and withdrawal.
+Dwight Hurst: But listen to this cool conversation that we’re going to have, a really informative conversation about the physiological effects of dependence and withdrawal.
 And yes, we’ll go from there.

 Dwight Hurst: Now, it’s exciting to be here with you, Dr. Lowenstein.
 It’s also great to have you here today.
 It’s a pleasure to be here.

-Michael Lowenstein, M.D.: Opiates affect multiple body systems and it becomes very evident when someone stops taking their opiates and begins to withdrawal.
-I mean, you can see how many different body systems opiates actually have an impact on.
-So opiates can affect the brain and it’s function.
-It can affect neurotransmitter production.
-It affects hormone production in men.
-You can see or even in women, you see reduced testosterone production that affects sleep wake cycles.
-It affects gut function.
-Constipation is frequently a common side effect of opiate use, affects people’s appetite, can see weight gain or weight loss, sex, energy levels.
-It affects people’s ability, cognitive functions, ability to think with overdosing, you see respiratory depression.
-So there’s there’s probably not a single body system that opiate use doesn’t have that.
+Michael Lowenstein, M.D.: Opiates affect multiple body systems and it becomes very evident when someone stops taking their opiates and begins to withdraw.
+You can see how many different body systems opiates actually have an impact on.
+Opiates can affect the brain and its function.
+They can affect neurotransmitter production.
+They affect hormone production in men.
+Or even in women, you see reduced testosterone production.
+They affect sleep-wake cycles.
+Opiates affect gut function – constipation is frequently a common side effect of opiate use.
+Opiates affect people’s appetite, you can see weight gain or weight loss, dips in energy levels.
+It affects people’s cognitive functions, ability to think.
+With overdosing, you see respiratory depression.
+So there’s probably not a single body system that opiate use doesn’t affect.

 Dwight Hurst: I know that one of the things that opioid use is famous for is that once people have started to abuse the rush of pleasure or the high that people talk about diminishes greatly.
 I mean, it seems like that happens pretty quickly, right, to where all of a sudden I’m not taking it for any kind of pleasure as much anymore as I am, just to avoid the nasty things that happen to me when I’m when I stop.

 Michael Lowenstein, M.D.: Yeah.
-So people would take opiates for chronic pain, can usually maintain a certain dosage for long periods of time.
-People that are using it for other reasons.
-It treats underlying issues, get very tolerant to the euphoric effect from it.
-And for that reason, it takes increasing larger and larger dose to maintain that effect.
+So people who would take opiates for chronic pain can usually maintain a certain dosage for long periods of time.
+People that are using it for other reasons, it treats underlying issues, get very tolerant to the euphoric effect from it.
+And for that reason, it takes increasing larger and larger doses to maintain that effect.
 And at some point that patients really almost don’t even get the euphoria anymore and they get to the point where they’re just taking it to avoid being sick.
 Those in search of the ongoing euphoria of those effects from the opiates are the ones that are the patients that will continually use more and more and more and attempt to maintain that.

-Dwight Hurst: And gosh, that that gets dangerous pretty pretty quickly.
+Dwight Hurst: And gosh, that gets dangerous pretty quickly.

 Michael Lowenstein, M.D.: Yes, you can’t because, you know, the risk of opiates is overdosing, respiratory depression, death.
 So the more opiate you use, the greater those risks become.
 Also, with the current drug supply that’s out there with changes every day, we think they’re taking OxyContin pills or heroin, but they could be laced with fentanyl and other substances.
 Most people don’t even know what they’re taking.